sdg7onado/Outboxer-Proxima-Postgres2AMPQ-Kafka-Redis/README.md

 It reads the changes from an outbox table in a PostgreSQL database using [debezium](https://debezium.io) and publishes the events to RabbitMQ.

+This fork will also attempt to pulblishes events to a Redis client.

 ## Usage
 Outboxer runs inside a docker container.
 You can build the docker image from the `Dockerfile` located in the root directory.